hmattinson/Dissertation_Excello/Documents/Dissertation Skeleton.md

 - Define sequences of notes and chords and be able to call these for playback.
 - Define the tempo of playback.

-Advantages of Excello, example showcase e.g. Piano Phase
+Advantages of Excello, example showcase e.g. Piano Phase (Manhattan requires 23*3)

 ##### 4.1. ) Midi conversion